 This, of course, is a highly contested question.
 Google searches on this question bring up a variety of answers.
 But here, I propose to offer the definitive answer – not really.
 What I really want to do is ask the questions that are behind the question.
 Why is this even a question to begin with, and how are the ways this can be answered?
 In particular, should Christians (Chinese or otherwise) be concerned about this question at all?

-Finally, what does this have to do with Christianity?
+- Finally, what does this have to do with Christianity?
 With the ascent of China, we see a growing interest amongst Christians to focus on Confucianism as a philosophy, and one that can be useful to formulate a Christian theology.3 If Christians in the past have been able to engage Plato and Aristotle as handmaidens of theology, then surely Christians today can do the same with other philosophies such as Confucianism.
 But perhaps more important is the conversation that Chinese Christians have in terms of how one reckons with a cultural background that is largely shaped by Confucianism.
-In the context of Africa, Andrew Walls put it this way:
+In the context of Africa, Andrew Walls put it this way: ‘This question is alive for Africans just as it was for Greek converts in the ancient Hellenistic world.
+Do we have to reject our entire history and culture when we become Christians?’4

 Do we employ theological methods of engaging ‘culture’ or ‘religion’ or ‘philosophy’ to identify whether or not Confucianism can or should be embraced by Chinese Christians?
 Perhaps an even greater challenge is the reality that most Chinese Christians (or ethnic Chinese in general) do not really consider themselves ‘Confucians’, yet certain Confucian ways of thinking continue to percolate up through their Christian practices.
 This latter challenge really beckons a more intentional engagement with Confucianism in the variety of its forms.
 The question should less be whether or not Confucianism should be engaged in theological reflections, but whether it is to be the handmaiden of theology or the mistress of theology.